gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 ### MailerSend

 MailerSend provides a comprehensive and well-documented RESTful API for developers to integrate email and SMS functionality into their applications.
 The platform offers official SDKs for multiple programming languages, including Node.js, Python, Java, PHP, Laravel, Go, and Ruby, making it accessible for various development environments.
-For simpler setups, a straightforward SMTP relay is also available, and the platform now offers an MCP server for connecting MailerSend to AI tools.
+For simpler setups, a straightforward SMTP relay is also available, and the platform also offers an MCP server (currently in beta) for connecting MailerSend to AI tools.

 The platform features robust webhook capabilities for real-time event tracking and offers native integrations with popular services like WordPress, WooCommerce, Firebase, and Supabase, along with Zapier and Make connectivity for thousands of additional app connections.
 The official WordPress SMTP plugin is particularly useful for solving common deliverability issues on that platform.

-**Strengths:** Well-documented API, official SDKs for seven major languages, simple SMTP relay, an MCP server for AI tooling, and a good range of native and third-party integrations.
+**Strengths:** Well-documented API, official SDKs for seven major languages, simple SMTP relay, an MCP server (in beta) for AI tooling, and a good range of native and third-party integrations.

 **Trade-offs:** Lower plan tiers cap the number of webhooks and API tokens, which can constrain more complex setups until you upgrade.